First published June 2019 | Words and photos by Vietnam Coracle

 INTRODUCTION | GUIDE | MAP | RELATED POSTS

 A volcanic island surrounded by a ring of reefs, Ly Son is a striking, stark, and geologically fascinating destination, off the coast of central Vietnam.
 Three large, extinct volcanic craters dominate Ly Son.
 Inland, the island is barren, dry, and sandy, its flat patchwork of fields rising violently to dramatic cliffs that plunge to the brilliant-blue sea.
 The water quality around Ly Son Island is among the best in Vietnam.
 But this isn’t your typical tropical island: Ly Son doesn’t have long, sandy beaches, brushed by coconut palms.
 What it does have are coral reefs, crystal-clear seas, twisted rock formations, black cliffs, mesmerizing crater-top views, and one of the most dramatically situated beaches in Vietnam.
-Easily reached by regular, 30-minute, fast boat ferries from Sa Ky Port, in Quang Ngai Province, Ly Son Island has fired the imagination of young, Vietnamese backpackers for several years.
+Easily reached by regular, 30-minute, fast boat ferries from Sa Ky Port, in Quang Ngai Province (and soon from Danang, too), Ly Son Island has fired the imagination of young, Vietnamese backpackers for several years.
 But foreign travellers have yet to arrive in numbers.
 Famous for its seafood and garlic, which grows in the island’s rich, volcanic soil, the time is right to visit Ly Son Island.
 Accommodation is plentiful and cheap, and there are lots of things to keep you busy, including hiking the island’s volcanic craters, riding a motorbike along the coastal roads, swimming in the blue ocean, snorkeling the reefs, and taking a boat to Dao Be Island, which is an absolute gem.

 GUIDE: LY SON ISLAND